 Interestingly part of the advantages featured on their product page is for fans to be able to finally understand the price composition of a ticket.
 For organizers, it lists the ability to verify fan identities as well as dictate ticket transaction revenue participants.

 Blockchain is a promising technology that has obvious benefits for seasoned event professionals looking to secure their events.

 The benefits of blockchain for ticketing are substantial if:

 - keyboard_arrow_right Your event has a problem with the secondary market

 - keyboard_arrow_right Your event is in high demand

 - keyboard_arrow_right You want to secure who access the tickets

 - keyboard_arrow_right You want to offer ticket reselling capabilities only to trusted individuals or organizations

-The high number of startups and established players in the event ticketing industry embracing blockchain is a clear indication that this technology is HOT and may soon attract the favor of investors.
+The high number of startups and established players in the event ticketing industry embracing blockchain is a clear indication that this technology is valuable.

-Blockchain is set to create a new wave of services for the event industry and we are just witnessing the first iteration of the technology.
-Great times ahead.
+Blockchain is set to create a new wave of services for the event industry and we are just witnessing the first iterations of the technology.
+Watch this space!